 Spiller recommends making up to 10 wishes, but no more because too many requests will disperse energy; I generally do around 5, sometimes less (3-4) or more (6-7) depending on which New Moon it is and what is going with my life at the time.
 One constraint that helps the wishing/intention process is making statements in line with the New Moon in the sign of the day you write your wishes/intentions.

-Wishes/Intentions in Libra
+Wishes/Intentions in Capricorn

 So, here’s the “nuts and bolts”.
 Sit down somewhere you can be comfortable, or where you exert energy to work, as the desk you might use at home to work on your monthly bills or the desk at your office.
 Get your favorite pen and prepare to write your wishes/intentions.
-The wording is very important, and Spiller suggests starting each sentence with, “I want …”.
+Wording is very important, and Spiller suggests starting each sentence with, “I want …”.

 Once you have them written down, put them somewhere you can store them and go back and review them after time has passed.
 I have a nice leather journal that I use and keep in my office.
-A good place for a journal, or box, to put wishes in, would be in your bedroom in a nightstand by your bed.
+A good place for a journal, or box, to put wishes in would be in your bedroom on a nightstand by your bed.
 Keep in mind that the quality of the paper, the pen, and the storage location all matter.
 Being intentional in all aspects of the process is important.